splitwise/cacheable/cache-adapters.md

 A cache adapter is an object that Cacheable can use as an interface to your system's cache.
 Cacheable will work out of the box using the object returned by `Rails.cache` as a cache adapter.

 The other adapter provided with the library is the [Memory Adapter](lib/cacheable/cache_adapters/memory_adapter.rb).
 Is a simple memoizing cache used in testing.
 It is little more than an object that conforms to the protocol and is backed by a Ruby Hash.
-When writting a new cache adapter it can be used as a template.
+When writing a new cache adapter it can be used as a template.

 ### Protocol